run-ai/docs/docs/Administrator/runai-setup/self-hosted/k8s/researcher-authentication.md

 By default, Run:AI is configured to allow all Researchers access to all Jobs and Projects.
 This document provides step-by-step instructions on how to enable access control.
 Run:AI access control is at the __Project__ level.
 When you assign Users to Projects - only these users are allowed to submit Jobs and access Jobs details.

-This document explains how to set up Researcher Authentication in an Air-gapped or fully on-prem environment where the Run:AI backend is installed on the customer's cluster.
+This document explains how to set up Researcher Authentication in an Air-gapped or connected environment where the Run:AI backend is installed on the customer's cluster.
 The process for the cloud-based Run:AI is detailed [here](../../Cluster-Setup/researcher-authentication/).

 ## Terminology

-The Air-gapped/Fully on-prem version of Run:AI uses an [Identity Provider](https://en.wikipedia.org/wiki/Identity_provider){target=_blank} called [Keycloak](https://www.keycloak.org/).
+The Air-gapped/Connected version of Run:AI uses an [Identity Provider](https://en.wikipedia.org/wiki/Identity_provider){target=_blank} called [Keycloak](https://www.keycloak.org/).

 ## Prerequisites